-Arriving in December 2016, Fuel Cell Library 1.4 contains several new features that have been developed in collaboration with a branch-leading fuel cell company.
+Arriving in December 2016, Fuel Cell Library 1.4 contains several new features that have been developed in collaboration with a leading fuel cell company.
 The new and enhanced components make the modeling and simulation workflow more efficient and contain features that help the user to analyze their fuel cell system.

 1.4 has support for numerically robust and efficient reaction modeling of city gas.
 With this functionality it is possible to model reactions of heavier hydrocarbon such as Ethane (C2H6), Propane (C3H8) n-Butane (nC4H10) and isobutane (iC4H10).
 This makes it possible to accurately simulate reforming processes where the fuel contains heavier hydro carbons.